Sommie2000/Gen-Z-Mental-Wellness-Analysis/README.md

 <img width="811" height="459" alt="BMW sales Dashboard" src="https://github.com/user-attachments/assets/59a21d37-aa23-4089-baf2-ba121821fdd6" />

-### KEY INSIGHTS
+### KEY QUESTIONS AND INSIGHTS
-1. X7 is the best selling BMW model that generated the highest revenue while the lowest generated revenue is the Mini series model
+1. Which gender experiences the highest anxiety?

+✅ Insight:
+	•	Non-binary individuals show the highest anxiety levels (35%)
+	•	They also record the highest caffeine intake

+💡 Interpretation:
+	•	This group may be experiencing higher stress exposure or coping behaviors

 2. IX is the best selling BMW unit
   > But here is what is surprising: IX Series model is the most sold unit yet X7 series generated the highest revenue ($286B)
   > Which proves an important business lesson, high sales volume does not always mean high revenue